 Jason Zweig recently wrote an excellent piece on this phenomenon in the Wall Street Journal.
 In his article Zweig quotes Michal Strahilevitz, a business professor at Golden Gate University in San Francisco who studies how investors behave.

 “First in 2008 and 2009, they suffered until they said ‘I can’t take it anymore’ and sold all their stocks,” she says.
 “And now they’ve had to deal with the trauma of watching the market go up and realizing that they’d be better off if only they hadn’t gotten out.”

 That can lead these investors to plunge impulsively back into the very market that burned them so badly.
 “They’re willing to risk more in the hope of not being losers again,” Prof. Strahilevitz says.
 “It’s ‘Damn the rationality, I just want to feel good.’”

 As a financial advisor I’ve seen this for years.
 In the late 90s a fund in a 401(k) plan that I advised had great year returning almost 80%.
 The following year saw increased contributions and transfers into this fund just in time for the dot com bubble to burst.
 This small cap fund was hit hard.

 Readers of this blog and those of you who follow me on social media know that I believe in investing based upon your financial plan which should be based on your financial goals and tolerance for risk.
 This is not to say that you shouldn’t be investing in equities now or that you should be selling your current equity positions.
 Rather you should be investing based upon your financial plan, not based upon what you see on CNBC and elsewhere in the media.

 Investing isn’t hip or trendy; rather it is generally a means to an end.
 Often that end is the funding of your financial goals, for example retirement or a college education for your children.
-If you need help with investing or financial planning please feel free to contact me.
+If you need help with investing or financial planning questions please feel free to contact me.